cesarderio/Scripts/Python/Json_Validate/README.md

 ## **Prerequisites**

+- Python 3.x installed on your system.
+- No external libraries required.
+The script uses Python's built-in `json` module.
 - Configuration:
   - Modify the following variable in the script:

-    - file_path: Path to the JSON file you want to validate (e.g., "/path/to/your/operators.json").
+    - `file_path`: Path to the JSON file you want to validate (e.g., "/path/to/your/operators.json").

-- The script requires no external libraries.
-It uses the built-in Python json module for parsing the JSON file.

 ## **Usage**

-1. Ensure you have Python 3.x installed on your system.
+1. Ensure Python 3.x is installed on your system.
-2. Save the script as json_validator.py.
+2. Save the script as `json_validator.py`.
-3.Run the script using the command: bash
+3. Run the script using the command:

-Copy code
+    ```bash
-python validate.py
+   python json_validator.py
+    ```

+## **Script Workflow**

+1. File Existence Check:

-The script will attempt to validate the JSON file and print the result to the console.
+- The script checks if the specified JSON file exists at the provided path.

+1. Parse JSON:

+- Attempts to load the content of the file as a JSON object.

+1. Validate Data Structure:

+- Confirms whether the JSON file contains the expected fields or structure (e.g., a list of operators or other required fields).

+1. Output Results:

+- Prints the validation status (valid or invalid) to the console.

+## **Output**

+- If the JSON file is valid, the script prints:

+    ```bash
+    JSON file is valid.
+    ```

+- If the file does not exist, the script prints:

+    ```bash
+    Error: JSON file does not exist.
+    ```

+- If the file cannot be parsed as valid JSON, it prints:

+    ```bash
+    Error: Failed to decode JSON.
+    ```

+## **Compatibility**

+- Compatible with any system running Python 3.x.
+- No external dependencies are required, as the script uses Python's built-in libraries.

 ## **Notes**

-- The script assumes the JSON file should contain a list of operators or other expected data. *Modify the validation logic in the script as needed to match your specific requirements.*
+- The script assumes that the JSON file should contain a specific structure, such as a list of operators.
+If your use case differs, you may need to modify the validation logic in the script to meet your requirements.
-- If the file does not exist, the script will print an error message and return False.
+- The script exits with an error message if:
+  - The file does not exist.
-- If the JSON file cannot be parsed, the script will catch the error and notify you.
+  - The file cannot be parsed as valid JSON.
+  - The data structure is invalid.

+## **Contribution**

+Contributions are welcome!
+Feel free to open issues, suggest enhancements, or submit pull requests to improve the script.

 ## Author